Turning down work can seem like an odd choice for limited company contractors, but sometimes it can actually work out better to do so.

 When to say no to work

-When working as a freelancer or contractor, it can be tempting to say yes to anything and everything that is offered, but occasionally there are strong reasons to decline work.
+When working as a freelancer or a limited company contractor, it can be tempting to say yes to anything and everything that's offered to you, but occasionally there are strong reasons to decline work.

 Alternatively, it may not be the right time to take on the work due to other commitments, such as holiday or an ongoing large-scale project with another client.
 In some cases, accepting new work could cause a conflict of interest with an existing client - so you may want to say yes, but not right now.
 This also applies if the contract offer requires equipment or skills that you don't have in place.

 How to say no in the correct way